 - Pour the dry ingredients into the wet ingredients and fold together until combined but with a few streaks of flour remaining.

 - Once the batter has 5 minutes left to rest, preheat your oven to 425F and line a muffin tin with cups leaving every other one empty.
-This is optional but I highly recommend it - it will give the muffins room to rise.
-This may require baking the muffins in two batches if you only have one muffin tin.
+This isn't required but it will help the muffins rise tall & have room to spread on top of the pan.

-- Bake at 425F for 8 minutes, then, without opening the oven door, reduce the temperature to 350F and continue to bake for another 8-10 minutes for regular sized muffins or 17-20 minutes for jumbo muffins.
-The muffins are finished when a toothpick inserted into the center of the muffin comes out clean.
+- Bake at 425F for 8 minutes.
+Then, without opening the oven door, reduce the temperature to 350F and bake for another 8-10 minutes for regular sized muffins or 17-20 minutes for jumbo.

-- *If baking the muffins in two batches, make sure you increase the oven temperature back up to 425F for the second batch of muffins.
+- The muffins are finished when a toothpick inserted into the center of the muffin comes out clean. *If baking the muffins in two batches, make sure you increase the oven temperature back up to 425F for the second batch of muffins.

 Tried this recipe?
 Make sure to rate and review and tag @sturbridgebakery on Instagram!